SalieriC/SWIM/README.md

 # SWADE Immersive Macros (SWIM)
 This is a selection of macros for Savage Worlds Players and GMs alike.
-In this repository you won't find any files for download in your Foundry (yet?), no module (yet?) and such, only macros in *.js files.
+In this repository you won't find any files for download in your Foundry (yet), no module (yet) and such, only macros in *.js files.
 In order to have them in your game you need to create a new macro (just click an empty space in your macro bar) and paste the macros code inside. **Important:** Set the type to be a script macro, otherwise it won't work.

 ## License
 The Code of the macros is licensed under the GPU 3.0 License ([See License](https://github.com/SalieriC/SWADE-Immersive-Macros/blob/main/LICENSE)).